-A new Advanced Primary Care model is spreading in New York State that holds promise for improving outcomes and patient experience.
+A new Primary Care transformation model is spreading in New York State that holds promise for improving outcomes and patient experience.
 Technical assistance will help practices develop capacity to provide more comprehensive, coordinated care, and payers will reward superior performance on quality measures.

 Supported by a contract from the New York State Department of Health (Health Research Incorporated)